gvwilson/sdxjs/src/async-programming/index.md

 Callbacks work,
 but they are hard to read and debug, which means they only "work" in a limited sense.
-JavaScript's developers added <span g="promise" i="promise!as alternative to callback">promises</span> to the language in 2015 to make callbacks easier to write and understand, and more recently they added the keywords `async` and `await` as well to make asynchronous programming easier still.
+JavaScript's developers added [% i "promise!as alternative to callback" %][% g promise %]promises[% /g %][% /i %] to the language in 2015 to make callbacks easier to write and understand, and more recently they added the keywords `async` and `await` as well to make asynchronous programming easier still.